DeanLight/spannerlib/tutorials/introduction.md

           string	bob
           string	greg

 # Local and free variables<a class="anchor" id="local_and_free_vars"></a>

-RGXlog distinguishes two kinds of variables.
+RGXLog distinguishes two kinds of variables.

 The first kind are local variables.
 These are variables that store a single value (e.g. string).
 They work similarly to variables in python.
 A local variable must be defined via assignment before being used.